syndicate-storage/syndicate-tests/README.md

    -n     number
             The test number specified
             Either "-n 1" or "-n 001" would run the "001_setup.yml" test

+   -m     run memcheck/valgrind on all tests, by default, output is compiled in "output" under *.valgrind files

    -v     verbose, run with DEBUG logging
 ```